credes/first-time-offender/privacy-policy-en.md

 Place of processing: USA – [Privacy Policy](http://mailchimp.com/legal/privacy/)

-#### Freshdesk (Freshdesk Inc.)

-Freshdesk is a support and contact request management service provided by Freshdesk Inc.

-Personal Data collected: Various types of Data as specified in the privacy policy of the service.

-Place of processing: USA – [Privacy Policy](http://freshdesk.com/privacy)

 #### Mandrill (The Rocket Science Group, LLC.)

 Mandrill is an email address management and message sending service provided by The Rocket Science